-41. The Committee notes that the adherence of the State party to the major international human rights instruments would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
-The Committee therefore encourages the State party to consider ratifying the treaties to which it is not yet a party, i.e. International Covenant on Economic, Social and Cultural Rights; the International Covenant on Civil and Political Rights; the International Convention on the Elimination of All Forms of Racial Discrimination; the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the International Convention for the Protection of All Persons from Enforced Disappearance; and the Convention on the Rights of Persons with Disabilities.
+41. The Committee notes that the adherence of the State party to the two major international human rights instruments1 would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
+The Committee therefore encourages the State party to consider ratifying the treaties to which it is not yet a party, i.e. The International Covenant on Economic, Social and Cultural Rights; the International Covenant on Civil and Political Rights; the International Convention on the Elimination of All Forms of Racial Discrimination, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the International Convention for the Protection of All Persons from Enforced Disappearance; and the Convention for the Protection of All Persons from Enforced Disappearance.